blakemcbride/Build/README.md

 frustration with existing build systems and no known readily available, open source, solution.
 The goals of the *build* system are as follows:

-1. Equal ability to build C-like languages as well as Java-like languages.
+1. Equal ability to build C-like languages, Java-like languages, as well as support for front-end build requirements.

 2. Be easy to understand.